UniBreakfast/believable-random-data-generator/README.md

 I made these for enjoyable table component development.

 To see it in action just go to the [unibreakfast.github.io/believable-random-data-generator/](https://unibreakfast.github.io/believable-random-data-generator/) and hit ```F5``` (refresh) until satisfied - there will be different columns, headers and values every time.
-The table with fixed headers, footers and 1st column is from [my other project](https://github.com/UniBreakfast/web-table-w-fixed-first-last).
+The table with fixed headers, footers and 1st column is from [my other project (web-table-w-fixed-first-last)](https://github.com/UniBreakfast/web-table-w-fixed-first-last).

-Versatile ```rnd(...)``` function for numbers, arrays, objects, dates, string combinations etc is from [my other project](https://github.com/UniBreakfast/rnd) so look there for elaborate documentation on how to use it.
+Versatile ```rnd(...)``` function for numbers, arrays, objects, dates, string combinations etc is from [my other project (rnd)](https://github.com/UniBreakfast/rnd) so look there for elaborate documentation on how to use it.

 ## Table of Contents: